Woombye, Queensland: Geography

 Woombye is located on the Sunshine Coast hinterland in Queensland, Australia, approximately 100 km north of the Brisbane CBD.
 The name is derived from words from the local Aboriginal language - a place (wumbai) of black snake, or (wambai) black myrtle or axe handle made from black myrtle.

 The Bruce Highway forms the eastern boundary of the locality.
 The North Coast railway line runs from north to south through the western part of the locality; the town is centred around the Woombye railway station in the west of the locality.

-Woombye is accessible by Translink trains and buses.
-There are numerous rail services departing for Brisbane daily.

-The town of Woombye is surrounded by former pineapple farms, which today are acreage properties and gated communities.
-The first pineapple farm was owned and operated by Hugh and Alice Moorhouse, located on Moorhouse Road, which overlooks the township.
-The Woombye Light Horse Memorial is also named after MAJ Hugh Vardy Moorhouse (2 Feb 1903 – 11 Oct 1993).

 Woombye–Montville Road exits to the south.

 History

 The town has its roots in a settlement first known as Middle Camp, and later Cobb's Camp.
 It was established in 1868 as a staging depot and hotel for Cobb & Co stagecoaches at the halfway point on the road between Brisbane and Gympie, after the discovery of gold at Gympie.

 The town was renamed as Woombye in the 1880s.
 The name Woombye comes from the Kabi word wambai meaning black myrtle tree, which was used for handles for axes.

 Cobbs Camp Provisional School opened on 17 August 1885.
 The school was renamed Woombye State School in 1892.
 In 1977, a preschool was added to Woombye State School.

 In 1891, the North Coast railway from Landsborough to Yandina was opened, and it became a rail centre until 1914.

-In 1895, Thomas Davey grew the first pineapple crop in Woombye.
-Pineapple production increased in the 1950s, making Woombye the third largest producing area of pineapples in Queensland.

 On Wednesday 19 May 1897, a stump-capping ceremony was held for an Anglican church in Woombye.
 The church was built by volunteer labour led by Mr Kitson.
 St Margaret's Anglican Church was dedicated on Monday 28 Mary 1898 by Bishop William Webber.
 The timber church could seat 100 people.

 Woombye Pub was opened in 1900 as The Criterion Hotel, a hotel which stands on the site as a pub.

+The first Woombye Agricultural Show was held on 3 June 1900.
+It continued as an annual tradition until 1909 when the event relocated to the Nambour Showground.